cxjosh/joshcx/content/posts/adcs.md

 esc1 is a specific vulnerability targeting overly permissive active directory certificate templates that are issued by these CA's.

+more specifically, if a template allows a standard domain user or domain computer to enroll/request a template, depending on how the template is configured they have the potential to impersonate any user on the domain.

 i was pretty surprised how easy this was and even more so by the fact that i haven't come across it before.

-the first thing i tried after coming across it was to replicate this vulnerability at my current workplace's environment. after approximately an hour using only a domain user account, i had successfully manage to impersonate the head of the SOC team to create a new domain user account and add it to the domain admins group using LDAP queries.
+the first thing i tried after coming across it was to attempt to replicate this vulnerability at my current workplace's AD environment. after approximately an hour using only a standard domain user account, i had successfully manage to impersonate the head of the SOC team to create a new domain user account and add it to the domain admins group using LDAP queries.

 ![joshPwnedYou](/joshPwnedYou.png)